Immunotherapy and targeted cancer drugs

 You might have these drugs if your cancer cannot be removed with surgery.
 Or if it has spread to other parts of the body (advanced cancer).
 Although these treatments can’t cure the cancer, they may help to control it for a time and help some people to live longer.

 Atezolizumab is a type of immunotherapy called a checkpoint inhibitor.
 Checkpoint inhibitors block proteins that stop the immune system from attacking the cancer cells.

 Bevacizumab is a type of targeted cancer drug.
 It works by stopping the cancer growing blood vessels.

 This combination is a treatment option for people with HCC that is advanced or can’t be removed with surgery.
 You might have this if:

 - you have not had any other treatment for your cancer that circulates through the whole body (systemic therapy)

 - your liver is working normally (Child-Pugh class A)

 - you are well enough to carry out all your normal activities, apart from heavy physical work (performance status of 0 or 1)

-Sorafenib is a type of cancer growth blocker called a tyrosine kinase inhibitor (TKI).
-Tyrosine kinases are proteins that cells use to signal to each other to grow and divide.
+Sorafenib is a type of targeted drug called a cancer growth blocker.
 Sorafenib works in 2 ways.
 It stops: